Retired Not Out, Paul Chappell's Journal

 7th September 2025

-Huddersfield station is also being remodelled.
-They are extending the lengths of the existing platforms so that larger trains can use the station.
+These photos (taken on the 5th of September) show the works at Huddersfield Station, 7 days into its closure.
+They are extending the lengths of the existing platforms so that longer trains can use the station.
 They are also adding a fourth through platform.
-These photos show the state of the work last Friday afternoon, seven days into it.
-Only another twenty-three to go.

 The station is obviously closed while the works are taking place.
 It closed on the 30th of August and is not due to reopen until the 28th of September.

-I wandered past the front of the station twice last Friday afternoon and there were not a lot of people waiting for replacement buses.
-Usually, there are loads of people at the station on a Friday.
-Most people seem to have found other ways of traveling.
+I wandered past the front of the station twice while taking these photos, both times there were not many people waiting for the buses.
+It was a Friday afternoon, a day there are usually lots of people traveling.
+Most people seem to have found other ways of getting to their destination.

-I’ve seen many of the replacement buses/coaches passing through Marsden, they are mostly empty!
+I’ve seen many of the replacement buses passing through Marsden, they always seem to be empty.

 First Published: 7th September 2025